 GW1 v Aston Villa (H)

-Any of City's back four would be sound investments, though none, even adventurous right-back Pablo Zabaleta (6.0), have been particularly prolific in recent years; the Argentine scored or created four goals last season, though could be granted greater freedom under Manuel Pellegrini.
-Matija Nastasic (5.5) is the cheapest of City's probable starting backline, but has been ruled out for six to eight weeks with an ankle injury.
+Any of City's back four would be sound investments, though none, even adventurous right back Pablo Zabaleta (6.0), have been particularly prolific in recent years.
+The Argentine scored or created four goals last season, though he could be granted greater freedom under Manuel Pellegrini.
+Matija Nastasic (5.5) is the cheapest of City's probable starting back line, but has been ruled out for six to eight weeks with an ankle injury.

 Tottenham's Jan Vertonghen (6.5), similarly, is facing a race against time to be fit for Spurs' opening game against Crystal Palace after being stretchered off the field in Hong Kong, but brings real goalscoring potential.
 The Belgian scored four times in 34 appearances during his maiden Premier League campaign.

 Branislav Ivanovic (6.5), alongside Baines, was the joint-top goalscoring defender last season, notching five times.
-The Serbian started more games at centre-back than right-back under Rafa Benitez, but could be moved back to the flank under new Chelsea boss Jose Mourinho, providing more opportunity to bomb forward.
-The 29-year-old has proven particularly adept at converting Juan Mata's pin-point set-pieces – something the 'Special One' will look to exploit further.
+The Serbian started more games at center back than right back under Rafa Benitez, but could be moved back to the flank under new Chelsea boss Jose Mourinho, providing more opportunity to bomb forward.
+The 29-year-old has proven particularly adept at converting Juan Mata's pin-point set pieces – something the 'Special One' will look to exploit further.

 Lower down the table, Cardiff new-boy Steven Caulker (4.5) is very attractive, having scored or assisted four goals in just 17 starts last season with Tottenham.
 Matthew Lowton (4.5), likewise, is another useful option with one goal and three assists in his last eight appearances for Aston Villa.